 Discovering AlbuquerqueNew Mexico’s largest city is over 300 years old, making it one of the most historic, as well as culturally diverse, cities in North America.
-Located at an historic crossroads of the Camino Real historic trade route that winded its way from South America to northern New Mexico, Albuquerque was founded by the Spanish in 1706 on the banks of the Rio Grande, and named for the Duke of Alburquerque.
+Located at an historic crossroads of the Camino Real historic trade route that wound its way from South America to northern New Mexico, Albuquerque was founded by the Spanish in 1706 on the banks of the Rio Grande, and named for the Duke of Alburquerque.
 A handful of the original Camino Real buildings and landmarks still stand today.

 Some of the unique things to do in Albuquerque, NM include visiting the International Balloon Fiesta, attending ¡Globaquerque! (a world music extravaganza at the stunning National Hispanic Cultural Center) and attending the Gathering of Nations Pow Wow (one of the country’s greatest Native American gatherings).
 There are many more events around which to plan your trip to the Duke City.

 While Albuquerque hot air balloons are perhaps its most well-known feature, there are a variety of additional great things to do in New Mexico.
 Explore nearby Native American pueblos and a plethora of fascinating museums and dine on unique New Mexican cuisine in quaint, historic surroundings.
 Albuquerque family friendly activities include exploring the Bosque forests alongside the Rio Grande River, discovering ancient petroglyphs and exploring extinct volcanoes or checking out the Rattlesnake Museum in fascinating Old Town.